 This is not all.
 There are several more reasons why you need a responsive design.

 Enjoy Faster Loading Times

 These days, consumers have short attention spans.
 This is particularly true for mobile consumers.
 According to statistics, 47% of users expect webpages to load in just 2 seconds or less.
-More importantly, 40% of users will abandon a site which takes over 3 seconds for loading.
-For an ecommerce site, even a delay of 1 second can result in potential losses of over $2.5 million each year due to lost sales.
+More importantly, 40% of users will abandon a site that takes over 3 seconds for loading.
+For an e-commerce site, even a delay of 1 second can result in potential losses of over $2.5 million each year due to lost sales.

 In short, you need to pay attention to how fast your site loads.
 Responsive design makes this much easier to ensure.

 Responsive design is capable of providing several additional benefits such as the following.